 How the law works

 Remember, domestic abuse is illegal and there are laws to protect you from it.
-If you choose to take legal action, you’ll be asked to gather as much evidence as you can about what your partner is doing.
-To get legal protection, you’ll also need to apply to the court.
+If you choose to take legal action, you may be asked to gather as much evidence as you can about what your partner is doing.
+To get legal protection, you will also need to apply to the court.

-We’ll help you find a solicitor and tell you what to expect.
-As the law is quite complicated, we can also come with you to any legal appointments to make sure you’re getting the right advice.
+We can help you find a solicitor and tell you what to expect and we can also accompany you to solicitor’s appointments to support you.

 There are three main types of legal action:

 This allows you to remove an abusive partner from your home.
 An exclusion order applies if you have occupancy rights (that is, if you are married or the house is jointly in your name).
 Evidence of the abuse will be required at the civil court in order for an exclusion order to be granted and the perpetrator removed from the property.
 The perpetrator will then have a week to appeal the decision.